joseywalescolt45/systems-engineering/test/simulation/sdd.md

 Read the configuration file to instantiate arrays of pads, passengers, and aircraft.

+Set config variables to the values in the configuration file.

 ### Control Loop

 Perform the following tasks:
-+ Detect file changes to the configuration file.
-+ Set variables to the values in the configuration file.
-+ Update view to new variables.
 + Calculate new location of aircraft
 + Update view with location of aircraft, individuals